John Keogh: Response to rebellion

-Some republicans, such as Walter Cox (who acted as a body guard to Lord Edward Fitzgerald) were sceptical of Keogh's motives.
+Some republicans, such as Walter Cox (who acted as a bodyguard to Lord Edward Fitzgerald) were sceptical of Keogh's motives.
 Cox suggested that Keogh might have colluded with the government to frustrate the preparations for an insurrection.
 The acknowledged government informer Samuel Turner (himself a Convention delegate from Newry) suggests, however, that Keogh would have been an unlikely source of information for Dublin Castle.
 Turner reported that while Keogh was formally counted among 22 members of the "National Committee" of the United Irishmen meeting in Dublin in the summer of 1797, like his fellow Catholic Committee veterans Thomas Broughall and Richard McCormick, Keogh "did not attend".

+The Young Irelander, Thomas Davis, reports a conversation in 1802 between Keogh and Thomas Addis Emmet's younger brother Robert.
+It suggests that in the wake of the 1800 Acts of Union, which, having failed to deliver to the promise of catholic emancipation, transferred a still exclusively Protestant representation of Ireland to Westminster, Keogh was ready to urge a renewed republican conspiracy.
+Robert Emmet asks Keogh: "if I get ten counties to rise ought I go on?"
+Keogh is said to have replied: "you ought if you get five, and you will succeed".
+In July 1803, the only force Robert Emmet was able to raise outside Dublin was in County Kildare, and his insurrection in the capital misfired.

 Death and burial

-He died in Dublin in 1817 and was buried in St. Kevin's Churchyard, where his grave can be seen.
+Keogh died in Dublin in 1817 and was buried in St. Kevin's Churchyard, where his grave can be seen.